S u m m e r

 Incorporate more variety and inspiration into planning meals that include an abundance of fresh, seasonal produce.

 When the weather is hot and stifling, it is natural to eat less.
-Foods that help cool our system include fresh fruit (especially melons and berries), sprouts, cucumbers, and tofu.
+Foods that help cool our system include fresh fruit (especially melons and berries), sprouts, cucumbers, and lemon and lime.
 It is also helpful to include a bit of spicy flavor in our meals during the hottest weather.
 The dispersing quality of fiery spice helps keep heat near the surface of our body, allowing us to acclimate to the rising temperatures.

 The Summer is a fabulous time to host parties and socialize.
 Arrange a wildflower bouquet and enjoy a beautiful tapas-style dinner with friends, reveling and sharing in all of Summer’s bountiful produce.
 It is also helpful to remember to eat a more varied diet in order to replace the essential minerals that we lose from our body as we sweat.

 Lunchtime can be an excellent opportunity to cool off and help replenish electrolytes.
 Try a smoothie with coconut water and plenty of fresh berries.
-Working lunches can offer an opportunity to try fun arrangements of colorful vegetables, piled high on local lettuce with a delightful lemony dressing.
+Working lunches can offer an opportunity to try fun arrangements of colorful vegetables, piled high on garden lettuce with a delightful lemony dressing.

-The Inner Classic defines the heart as “Yin within Yang”.
+The ‘Inner Classic’ defines the Heart as “Yin within Yang”.
 Therefore, it is helpful to remember that a bit of heat in our diet can actually help keep us cool, as too much of anything in one direction leads to the opposite.
 This is the understanding of Yin & Yang.
 It is helpful and beneficial to cool the body by eating cucumbers, but it is also supportive to ingest some fiery spice and upbeat flavors to keep us attuned to the energy of the Summertime!
 Try listening to your intuition, and allowing that to guide you throughout the day.
-Most importantly, have FUN and enjoy the blissful, creative process that is cooking with the abundant foods from our local farms and gardens!
+Most importantly, revel in the blissful, creative process that is cooking with an abundance of foods from our garden and local farms!

 Need more guidance?
 Let’s explore a personalized menu plan together.

-Plant-Based Meal Program
+Plant-Based Wellness Program